cmayron/Legal-Calculus/README.md

 ## Quick Start

+LCES is organized as a procedural-literacy system with a central README for orientation and separate activation blocks for execution.
+Read the README to understand the framework.
+Use the blocks to initialize role-specific AI behavior during live work.

 1. Open the repository and locate the section relevant to your task.
 2. Copy the **Smallest Complete Unit (SCU)** needed for the next step.
 3. Paste it into your drafting environment.